How much do you know about Portuguese food?

 23. Pastel de Nata

-The pastel de nata is an egg tart pastry that was invented in the 17th century by monks at the Jeronimos Monastery in Lisbon.
+The pastel de nata refers to egg tarts invented in the 17th century by monks at the Jeronimos Monastery in Lisbon.
 At the time, egg whites were used to starch clothing which left the monks with a surplus of egg yolks to be used in cakes and pastries.
 One of the pastries they invented was the pastel de nata.

-You can have pastel de nata anywhere in the country, but the most famous pasteleria in Portugal is Pasteis de Belem in Lisbon.
-It’s home to the original Jeronimos Monastery recipe which remains unchanged even after 180 years.
+You can have pastel de nata anywhere in Portugal, but the most famous Portuguese custard tarts are from Pasteis de Belem in Lisbon.
+It’s home to the original Jeronimos Monastery recipe for these delicious egg tarts, a Portuguese recipe that’s remains unchanged even after 180 years.

 We had pasteis de nata (plural for pastel de nata) at many pastelerias in Porto and Lisbon but Pasteis de Belem was one of the best.
-They make it with an ultra crisp but delicate crust that’s different from the rest.
-The Manteigaria chain is excellent as well.
+They make their egg tarts with an ultra crisp but delicate crust that’s different from the rest.
+The pastel de nata from the Manteigaria chain is excellent as well.

 Ginjinha (or ginja for short) is a sour cherry liqueur made by infusing with ginja berries in alcohol with sugar and other ingredients.
 It was invented in Lisbon and typically served in a small glass or an edible chocolate cup, often with a piece of cherry in the bottom.